Using a Custom Surface

 };

-Finally, you just need to register this new SurfaceFactory with Platform::instance().set_surface_factory()
+Finally, you should register this new SurfaceFactory with Platform::instance().set_surface_factory()

-(make sure to call this before creating any Views):
+(make sure to call this before creating the Renderer or any Views):

 ///